'Woman King' director Gina Prince-Bythewood says Oscars shutout of her film is a 'very loud statement' – KION546

 Prince-Bythewood lamented that “there is no groundswell from privileged people with enormous social capital to get behind Black women.
 There never has been.”

+For its part, the Academy has made efforts in recent years to expand and diversify its membership, following the uproar over #OscarsSoWhite and the movement spearheaded by April Reign.

+In 2020, the Academy put in place a rule that movies must meet certain criteria in terms of representation in order to be eligible for the Academy Award for best picture beginning in 2024.

-CNN has reached out to both representatives for Prince-Bythewood as well as the Academy for comment.
+CNN has reached out to both representatives for Prince-Bythewood and the Academy for comment.

 The-CNN-Wire